isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

     </thead>
     <tbody>
      <tr>
-<td><a href="https://www.eventbrite.sg/e/adventure-with-smiley-tickets-328526530697?aff=ebdsoporgprofile" target="_blank"><b> Adventure with Smiley!</b></a></td>
-        <td>An interactive and engaging financial literacy program curated specially for children aged 4-7!
-Smiley will introduce kids to value of money, savings, banking and how they can take little steps towards sustainability through short animated scenes.
-Printable worksheet and currencies will be available for them to continue their learnings with parents at home. </td>
-       <td>June 1 2022<br>11.00am –12.00pm<br></td>
+<td><a href="https://www.eventbrite.sg/e/toddler-songs-and-rhymes-tickets-323723233907?aff=ebdsoporgprofile" target="_blank"><b> Toddler Songs & Rhymes | Early READ </b></a></td>
+        <td>Join other parents with young children and support your child’s early development through an enjoyable virtual session with songs and rhymes.
+This programme is intended for parents and toddlers 1-3 years old. </td>
+       <td>July 2 2022<br>11.00am –11.20am<br></td>
-        <td>Woodlands Regional Library </td>
+        <td>Zoom </td>
       </tr>
 			<tr>
-<td><a href="https://www.eventbrite.sg/e/baby-songs-rhymes-early-read-registration-329420474507?aff=ebdsoporgprofile" target="_blank"><b>Baby Songs & Rhymes | Early READ
+<td><a href="https://www.eventbrite.sg/e/jiggle-read-rhyme-early-read-registration-355032982207?aff=ebdsoporgprofile" target="_blank"><b>Jiggle, Read & Rhyme | Early READ
  </b></a></td>
-        <td> Songs and rhymes play an important role in stimulating your baby's langauge development.
-In this virtual session, you will be introduced to simple songs, action rhymes and finger plays that you can use to interact and bond with your baby at home.
+        <td> Join other parents with young children, and support your child's early development through an enjoyable 30 minute session with songs, rhymes and stories that come alive.
+This fun and interactive parent-child programme is FREE!
+For toddlers aged 1-3.
 <br>
+This programme is intended for parents with toddlers aged 1-3.</td>
+        <td>July 2 2022<br>2.30pm-2.30pm<br></td>
+        <td>Jurong West Public Library</td>
+      </tr>
+<tr>
+<td><a href="https://www.eventbrite.sg/e/baby-songs-rhymes-early-read-registration-345127986097?aff=ebdsoporgprofile" target="_blank"><b> Baby Songs & Rhymes | Early READ</b></a></td>
+        <td> Songs and rhymes play an important role in stimulating your baby’s language development.
+In this virtual session, you will be introduced to simple songs, action rhymes, and finger plays that you can use to interact and bond with your baby at home. <br>
 This programme is intended for parents with babies up to 12 months.</td>
-        <td>June 1 2022<br>2.30pm-3.00pm<br></td>
+        <td>July 6 2022<br>2.30pm– 3.00pm<br></td>
         <td>Zoom</td>
-      </tr>
-<tr>
-<td><a href="https://www.eventbrite.sg/e/jiggle-read-rhyme-early-read-registration-334371513197?aff=ebdsoporgprofile" target="_blank"><b> Jiggle Read & Rhyme | Early READ</b></a></td>
-        <td> Join other parents with young children, and support your child's early development through an enjoyable 30 minute session with songs, rhymes and stories that come alive.
-This fun and interactive parent-child programme is FREE!
-For toddlers aged 1-3.</td>
-        <td>June 2 2022<br>4.00pm– 4.30am<br></td>
-        <td>Bedok Public Library</td>
       </tr>
 <tr>
 <td><a href="https://www.eventbrite.sg/e/jiggle-read-rhyme-early-read-registration-331034351657?aff=ebdsoporgprofile" target="_blank"><b> Jiggle Read & Rhyme | Early READ</b></a></td>